coded-aesthetics/blog/_posts/2016-11-23-json-schema-refs-with-angular-schema-form.md

 ### The problem

 You have a set of values, which the user can enter in multiple forms throughout your application.
-For example you have a form in which the user can enter data about her city of birth her current city of residence.
+For example you have a form in which the user can enter data about her city of birth as well as current city of residence.

 {% highlight js %}
 PersonalDataModel.schema = {